bemson/subetha/PITCHME.md

 ---

-# Is this solution looking for a problem? |
+# Is this solution looking for a problem?
-### (Yes.)
+### (Yes.) <!-- .element: class="fragment" -->

 ---

 # Cater to the user

- * Share data between active windows (saving bandwidth) |
+ * Share data between active windows (saving bandwidth) <!-- .element: class="fragment" -->
- * Flight websites could know where you're going when they load |
+ * Flight websites could know where you're going when they load <!-- .element: class="fragment" -->
- * News sites notice if you're into sports or politics |
+ * News sites notice if you're into sports or politics <!-- .element: class="fragment" -->
- * Social sites ask if you wanna broadcast a post |
+ * Social sites ask if you wanna broadcast a post <!-- .element: class="fragment" -->
  * One, floating shopping cart for all your shopping

 ---

 # Let's talk Security

-SubEtha uses a MessageChannel to communicate with the bridge, directly. |
+SubEtha uses a MessageChannel to communicate with the bridge, directly. <!-- .element: class="fragment" -->

-Bridges are (trusted) third party arbiters with control over whom joins a channel and the messages exchanged. |
+Bridges are (trusted) third party arbiters with control over whom joins a channel and the messages exchanged. <!-- .element: class="fragment" -->

 Clients can only receive and send known event types.